firebrandmedia/gbradhopkins.com/_posts/2016-09-29-switching-to-jekyll-from-ee.md

 ---
 layout: post
-title:  "Switching gbradhopkins.com from ExpressionEngine to Jekyll"
+title:  "Moving gbradhopkins.com from ExpressionEngine to Jekyll"
 categories: Web Design Tutorials
 description: Thoughts, links and resources as I switch my personal site from EECMS to Jekyll
 ---

+Looking for something with a bit less overhead and an opportunity to play around with Git and Jekyll, I have decided to move my site from [ExpressionEngine](http://ellislab.com/expressionengine) - which I love - to [Jekyll](http://jekyllrb.com).

 ## Links of note